by Santorini Dave • Updated: February 27, 2019

 Vienna in October

-Halloween – There are lots of parties and other events to celebrate Halloween in Vienna, including Prater’s annual Halloween event in which a day of special attractions are offered, from a family-friendly ghost train to a horror labyrinth and a parade.
+- Halloween – There are lots of parties and other events to celebrate Halloween in Vienna, including Prater’s annual Halloween event which includes special attractions like a family-friendly ghost train, horror labyrinth, and parade.
 Visitors and locals alike are invited to dress in costume and take part.

 Vienna in November

-Wien Modern Festival – This contemporary music festival takes place for 30 days starting in late October or early November, bringing dozens of premieres and prestigious international performers to the city (2019 dates to be announced).
+- Wien Modern Festival – This contemporary music festival takes place for 30 days starting in late October or early November, bringing dozens of premieres and prestigious international performers to the city.

-Christmas Markets – Starting in mid-November every year, over 24 Christmas markets are set up on the city’s beautiful squares.
-Visitors enjoy buying and browsing all sorts of holiday-related items, local handmade crafts, mulled wine, hot punch and roasted chestnuts along with live carol singing.
+- Vienna Christmas Markets – Starting in mid-November, over 24 Christmas markets are set up on the city’s beautiful squares.
+Visitors enjoy buying and browsing all sorts of holiday-related items, local handmade crafts, mulled wine, hot punch, and roasted chestnuts along with live carol singing.